ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 * Most unit tests are much faster than most Ansible integration tests.
 The complete suite of unit tests can be run regularly by a developer on their local system.
-* Unit tests can be run by developers who don't have access to system which the module is designed to work on allowing a level of verification that changes to core functions haven't broken module expectations.
+* Unit tests can be run by developers who don't have access to the system which the module is designed to work on, allowing a level of verification that changes to core functions haven't broken module expectations.
 * Unit tests can easily substitute system functions allowing testing of software that would be impractical.
-For example the ``sleep()`` function can be replaced and we check that a ten minute sleep was called without actually waiting ten minutes.
+For example, the ``sleep()`` function can be replaced and we check that a ten minute sleep was called without actually waiting ten minutes.
-* Unit tests are run on various different pyton variants, both python 2 and 3 and can relatively easily and quickly be set up to cover most code paths.
-This allows us to ensure that the code behaves in the same way on different python versions.
+* Unit tests are run on different Python versions.
+This allows us to ensure that the code behaves in the same way on different Python versions.

 There are also some potential disadvantages of unit tests.
 Unit tests don't normally directly test actual useful valuable features of software, instead just internal